hexagontk/hexagon/http_server/README.md

 If you have an OpenAPI/Swagger spec defined for your server, you can also make use of the mock server ([see below](#openapi-mock-server)).

 #### Mocking calls
-To unit test callbacks you can create test calls with hardcoded requests, responses and sessions.
+To unit test handlers you can call them with hardcoded requests.

 For a quick sample, check the snipped below: